j143/doppio-demo/index.md

 #### Connect to Dropbox

+**NOTE**: This only works from `https` URLs, *or* from a locally hosted (`http://localhost:8000`) copy.

 Doppio's filesystem supports Dropbox cloud storage accounts.
 Use the `mount_dropbox` command for more information.
 Note that you will need to use this command a second time after you have logged in to complete the mounting process.

-Please note that using this feature will *not* reveal your identity to the artifact authors.
-The artifact authors can see the **number** of users that have used our API key to connect to Dropbox, but not their **identity**.

-If you would like, you can use your own API key; development keys are free.
+While the demo uses its own API key, you can use your own API key; development keys are free.
 You must sign up for one at the [Dropbox Application Console](https://www.dropbox.com/developers/apps).
 Make sure you add the appropriate OAuth Redirect URI (`http://localhost:8080/doppiojvm/index.html` for a locally-served demo).
 Use the `mount_dropbox` command with no arguments for syntax information.

 Once you've connected to Dropbox, navigate to `/mnt/dropbox`.
 Feel free to create files using the `edit` command, and watch as your native Dropbox client syncs them to your local computer.
 Or, pop files into the `Apps/DoppioJVM` Dropbox folder, and use `ls` to see them in the DoppioJVM terminal.
 Note that sometimes Dropbox is slow to sync; check Dropbox's syncing progress in your system tray.